wesavetheworld/PHP-Bug-Lost/README.md

+> This project has been discontinued long time ago.

 # PHP Bug Lost

 PHP Bug Lost is a one-file script for debug and monitoring web sites.
 It's an inline console running in the browser.